HadarPur/NaturalLanguageProcessingIDC/Final Project/README.md

 ## Solution
 ### General approach
-The main problem of this task is to convert sentiment analysis data-set and adapt it into a question-answering format that would match to the question- answering SQUAD model.
+The main problem of this task is to convert sentiment analysis data-set and adapt it into a question-answering format that would match to the questionanswering SQUAD model.
 First, we chose a QA model based on the BERT language model.
 We implemented the SQUAD model and evaluated it, we chose the SA data-set that contain tweets from twitter which were classified to positive and negative feelings.
 The second step was to adapt the sentiment data to the QA format.
 We transformed the data to the SQUAD format and then we trained the QA model with the edited sentiment data and compare the results from QA model to Sentiment model.

 ### Data-sets
-The Stanford Question Answering Data-set (SQuAD) is a reading compre- hension data-set, consisting of questions posed by crowdworkers on a set of Wikipedia articles.
+The Stanford Question Answering Data-set (SQuAD) is a reading comprehension data-set, consisting of questions posed by crowdworkers on a set of Wikipedia articles.
 The answer to every question is a segment of text (a span) from the corresponding reading passage.
-Recently, SQuAD 2.0 has been re- leased, which includes unanswerable questions.
-The public leaderboard is avail- able on the SQuAD website.
+Recently, SQuAD 2.0 has been released, which includes unanswerable questions.
+The public leaderboard is available on the SQuAD website.

 <p align="center">
   <img src="https://github.com/HadarPur/NaturalLanguageProcessingIDC/blob/main/Final%20Project/Figures/Fig1.png" alt="drawing" width="700"/>